A Day at the Museum // And Other Adventures

 After the museum, my sister and I had some adventures around town.

 This was right around the time when a motorcycle gang showed up.
 They also decided to blow out two sports car engines (sounded like literal canon fire) for five minutes straight.
 It was strange, hence my expression and awkward stance above.
 The gang also asked if I had any hand sanitizer they could use, and yes, I gave them some out of my car.
 They now ride around town with jackets embroidered, “The Germ-Free Angels.”
-No they don’t, I made up that last part.
+No they don’t.

 All in all, it was a wonderful day of adventures.
 I hope you can set aside a day to have one just as good this week.
 Always have a friend with you, never forget to buy some chocolate milk on the way, and always give a motorcycle gang some hand sanitizer upon request.